rstropek/htl-leo-pro-5/lectures/0900-ccc-cameras/readme.md

 2. Implement unit tests for all test cases defined below.
 Add your unit tests to [*TestCameraDetectionValidator.cs*](starter-solution/CityCongestionCharge.Data.Tests/TestCameraDetectionValidator.cs).

-3. Write at least three unit tests for technical edge cases.
+3. Write at least two unit tests for technical edge cases.
 You have to define the details of those edge cases yourself.
 Samples for technical edge cases could be:
    * A parameter is `null` but `null` is not a valid input.
    * Method is called with an empty detection collection.
    * Detections contain a negative camera ID.